SamRyzek/Skill-Distillery/unit_1/OCPTestPrep/README.md

 5. Interfaces/Java8 Interfaces/Abstract classes

 ### Student Topics:
-1. References
+1. References - Daniel
    * Pass by reference vs pass by value
    * Object equality
    * Object lifecycle
    * Garbage collection.
-2. Access modifiers
+2. Access modifiers - Doug
    * Variables
    * Methods
    * Classes
    * Inheritance rules
-3. Program logic
+3. Program logic - Chris Bianchi
    * Logical operators, short-circuit
    * Single vs double &/|
    * Decision constructs - if/switch
    * Pre and post increment in expressions
-4. Constructors
+4. Constructors - Jackie
    * this(), super() - (when/where can/can't)
    * super() vs super
    * Default no-arg gotchas
    * Why use this()?
-5. Method overloading
+5. Method overloading - Erik
    * Overload vs override
    * What constitutes an overload
    * What are the rules?
    * Method choice and effects of autoboxing.
 6. Var args
    * main
-7. Static
+7. Static - Mustafa
    * Fields and inheritance
    * Collisions
    * Methods and hiding/inheritance
    * imports of methods
    * In interfaces
-8. Arrays and multi-dimensional arrays
+8. Arrays and multi-dimensional arrays - Chris Bartkewicz
    * Array declarations
      * Multidimensional, with dimension expressions on both datatype and variable name.
    * Array initialization 3 different ways